A. R. Ammons: Life

+Ammons at Cornell University

+When Ammons arrived at Cornell University in 1964 to teach creative writing, he had not yet finished his master's degree at the University of California, Berkeley.
+While somewhat self-conscious about his lack of academic pedigree compared to his colleagues, Ammons established himself quickly by completing and publishing six well-received volumes and earning tenure in 1969.
+Ammons met literary critic Harold Bloom, who visited Cornell in 1968 as a fellow of the Society for the Humanities.
+Bloom is often credited with elevating Ammons's reputation in his early career, and the two maintained a lifelong relationship, frequently corresponding on both personal and literary subjects.
+Ammons also developed a close relationship with poet Robert Morgan, who joined the Cornell English Department 1971 and remained there alongside Ammons for nearly three decades.
+Both from North Carolina, Ammons and Morgan bonded over their similar upbringings; and though they embraced distinct poetic styles, the two poets praised each other's work throughout their careers.

+In step with his thematic focus on nature, Ammons drew inspiration for his work from the surrounding landscape of Ithaca, New York.
+His poems "Cascadilla Falls" and "Triphammer Bridge" pay tribute to outdoor landmarks in the area.

 Awards

 During the five decades of his poetic career, Ammons was the recipient of many awards and citations.
-Among his major honors are the 1973 and 1993 U.S. National Book Awards (for Collected Poems, 1951-1971 and for Garbage); the Wallace Stevens Award from the Academy of American Poets (1998); and a MacArthur Fellowship in 1981, the year the award was established.
+Among his major honors are the 1973 and 1993 U.S. National Book Awards (for Collected Poems, 1951–1971 and for Garbage); the Wallace Stevens Award from the Academy of American Poets (1998); and a MacArthur Fellowship in 1981, the year the award was established.

 Ammons's other awards include a 1981 National Book Critics Circle Award for A Coast of Trees; a 1993 Library of Congress Rebekah Johnson Bobbitt National Prize for Poetry for Garbage; the 1975 Bollingen Prize for Sphere; the Poetry Society of America's Robert Frost Medal; the Ruth Lilly Prize; and fellowships from the Guggenheim Foundation and the American Academy of Arts and Letters.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1978.

 Poetic style

-Ammons often writes in two- or three-line stanzas.
-Poet David Lehman notes a resemblance between Ammons's terza libre (unrhymed three-line stanzas) and the terza rima of Shelley's "Ode to the West Wind."
-Lines are strongly enjambed.

-Some of Ammons's poems are very short, one or two lines only, a form known as monostich (effectively, including the title, a kind of couplet), while others (for example, the book-length poems Sphere and Tape for the Turn of the Year) are hundreds of lines long, and sometimes composed on adding-machine tape or other continuous strips of paper.
-His National Book Award-winning volume Garbage is a long poem consisting of "a single extended sentence, divided into eighteen sections, arranged in couplets".
-Ammons's long poems tend to derive multiple strands from a single image.

-Many readers and critics have noted Ammons's idiosyncratic approach to punctuation.
-Lehman has written that Ammons "bears out T. S. Eliot's observation that poetry is a 'system of punctuation'."
-Instead of periods, some poems end with an ellipsis; others have no terminal punctuation at all.
-The colon is an Ammons "signature"; he uses it "as an all-purpose punctuation mark."

-According to critic Stephanie Burt, in many poems Ammons combines three types of diction:

-Such a mixture is nearly unique, Burt says; these three modes are "almost never found together outside his poems".